xdnewlun1/newlun-wdd-130/README.md

  - [x] Setup Git Repo, and VSCode Workspace
  - [ ] Setup all HTML Docs
  - [ ] Add all the document information
- - [ ] Add Styles and Framining for all elements
+ - [ ] Add Styles and Framining for all elements.
  - [ ] Impliment Fonts and Colors
  - [ ] Get Feedback

+Thank you for reading along, check out the webpage.